-In compliance with the Immigration Reform and Control Act of 1986, each new employee, as a condition of employment, must complete the Employment Eligibility Verification Form I-9 and present documentation establishing identity and employment eligibility.
+In compliance with the Immigration Reform and Control Act of 1986 and the 2008 Mississippi Employment Act, each new employee, as a condition of employment, must complete the Employment Eligibility Verification Form I-9 and present documentation establishing identity and employment eligibility.
 Former employees who are rehired must also complete the form if they have not completed an I-9 with the City of Tupelo within the past three years, or if their previous I-9 is no longer retained or valid.